LLNL/GRAPE/README.md

     Arguments:
     <suite>  The name of the suite to test.
 The default is all.
+             Enter listSuites as the suite name to list available suites.